chawthinn/alegira-fwi-linear-regression/README.md

 # Algerian Forest Fire – Linear Regression Modeling

-This repository contains the solution for **AML 3104 – Assignment 1**.
+This repository contains the solution for **AML 3104 – Assignment 1 Individual Task**.
 The objective is to analyze and model the **Fire Weather Index (FWI)** using weather and fire-related variables from the Algerian forest fire dataset.

 ---